bashbutton/dk-stt/README.md

-# dk-stt
-Deep Kraken - Speech to Text
+# Deep Kraken - Speech to Text

+## release

+This is the official repository of the Deep Kraken Speech to Text service, part of the Deep Kraken video analytics suite.